rfbproto/rfbproto/rfbproto.rst

 If *enable-flag* is non-zero, then the server can start sending ``FramebufferUpdate`` messages as needed for the area specified by *x-position*, *y-position*, *width*, and *height*.
-If continuous updates are already active, then they must remain active active and the coordinates must be replaced with the last message seen.
+If continuous updates are already active, then they must remain active and the coordinates must be replaced with the last message seen.

 If *enable-flag* is zero, then the server must only send